Dollar Cost Averaging (DCA) Strategy

 - 4

-Optional: set a "buy the dip" multiplier that increases position size when the asset drops below its 20-day moving average
+Optional: manually increase position size on scheduled buy days when the asset is below its 20-day moving average (a common "buy the dip" overlay)

 - 5